A perspective on inelastic light scattering spectroscopy for probing transport of collective acoustic excitations: Introduction

 Due to its non-contact and non-destructive nature, BLS has been extensively employed for characterizing photoelastic properties of crystalline and glassy materials across a range of phases~\cite{letoublon2016elastic_BLSapplication1, mao2018solids, sandercock2007some, ko2011precursor, benedek_ieee_1965_liquid}.
+In theory, spontaneous Brillouin scattering involves no optical absorption, therefore impacts of heating in BLS are typically insufficient to induce sample damage~\cite{Nikolic_2019_biomedoptexp}.
+Moreover, unlike conventional static methods based on finite-deformation stress-strain measurements, which typically yield a few elastic constants under stringent orientation conditions~\cite{Koski_2013_natmat, Hearmon_1946_revmodphys}, BLS enables evaluation of the full elastic tensor in anisotropic materials and oriented fibers~\cite{Koski_2013_natmat, Elsayad_2020_cellulose}.
 In addition to elastic measurements, BLS has emerged as a routine tool for probing properties of quasiparticles such as phonons and magnons.
 In the case of phonons, BLS enables access to low-frequency phonon dispersion, especially in nanostructured solids.
 For instance, BLS has been used to observe confined phonon modes in GaAs nanowires~\cite{Kargar_2016_Natcom_BLSGaAs}, and to resolve gigahertz phonon dispersion relations in patterned holey silicon membranes, thereby providing direct experimental evidence of omnidirectional vibrational band gaps in phononic crystals~\cite{Florez_2022_NatNanotech}.
 Beyond acoustic excitations, BLS can also probe magnons, which are of interest for spintronics applications \cite{Demidov_2009_prl, Vogt_2014_natcomm, Nembach_natphys_2015, Holanda_2018_natphys, Demidov_2016_natcomm}.
 BLS has been employed to spatially map magnon propagation in magnonic waveguides~\cite{demidov_apl_2007, vogt_apl_2012, Demidov_2016_natcomm}, to quantify interfacial Dzyaloshinskii-Moriya interaction strength in metal multilayers~\cite{Nembach_natphys_2015, cho_natcommun_2015} and, notably, to demonstrate magnon Bose-Einstein condensate at room temperature~\cite{Demokritov_2006_Nat_BoseEinstein, Borisenko_2020_natcomm}.
+However, despite these capabilities, BLS suffers from an inherently weak scattering signal, resulting in long acquisition times and low signal-to-noise ratio (SNR)~\cite{Kabakova_natrev_2024, li_photonres_2024, Bilenca_2024_jphysphot}.